MahenParameshwar/FRONTEND_TASK/README.md

 ## Overview

 ### Note
--Clone The Repository and initialize a repository created by you -You must submit the link to your repository containing the code for this task -Submit the link and codebase to techhr@convin.ai
+- Clone The Repository and initialize a repository created by you
+- You must submit the link to your repository containing the code for this task
+- Submit the link and codebase to techhr@convin.ai

 ### The Task